TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 Tox path and name: `Content\TDToxFiles\UESample09_PointGenerator.tox`

-This more advanced example showcase the use of the Palette's pointGenerator to generate positions for X points where X is the value set using the Num Points parameter.
-For details about the pointGenerator, go to the following [page](https://docs.derivative.ca/Palette:pointGenerator).
+This more advanced example showcases the use of the Palette's pointGenerator to generate positions for X points where X is the value set using the Num Points parameter.
+For details about the pointGenerator, see the following [page](https://docs.derivative.ca/Palette:pointGenerator).

 ![TOX](ReadmePictures/09_PointGenerator_01.png?raw=true "PointGenerator .tox content.")